 For schools that have a unisex environment, the requirement is different and these types of locks could pose privacy issues.
 These schools may want to consider extra privacy as their priority, especially when washrooms are unisex.
 At Nu-Style we would often recommend our Nu-Solitude range with an anti-tamper, no mischief fitting where the ability to access these cubicles via the locks is only given to an authorised member of staff to be used in an emergency.

 Indicator Bolt lock No Mischief key lock

 There are of course different types of materials that can be used to manufacture washroom cubicles, but often schools are looking for one that is hardwearing, resistant to strain and able to withstand frequent use.
 Getting this right will prove to be cost effective in the long term, as replacing cubicles should not be a regular occurrence for schools.
-High Pressure Laminate (HPL) is a medium to heavy duty material which is designed to withstand the daily usage, and frequent use.
+High Pressure Laminate (HPL) is a medium to heavy duty material which is designed to withstand the daily usage of high traffic areas.
 Solid Grade Laminate (SGL) is recommended to be used in heavy duty environments and is fully water resistant, meaning that it can be used for toilet cubicle panels in both wet and dry environments.
 Nu-Style as standard uses PVC edges on their washroom cubicles at 2mm as opposed to 1mm thick to provide better edge protection and increased longevity.

-Our team are on hand to deal with all your washroom requirements and can help you to ensure you choose the right cubicle range to suit your school or nursery.
-Browse our full range of washroom services or make an enquiry using our cubicle specifier form.
+Our team are on hand to deal with all your commercial washroom requirements and can help you to ensure you choose the right cubicle range to suit your school or nursery.
+Browse our full range of washroom systems or make an enquiry using our cubicle specifier form.